sanko/Acme-Free-Advice-Unsolicited/README.md

 - `source`

     The source of the wisdom.
-Typically a URL on Kevin's block.
+Typically a URL on Kevin's blog.

 # LICENSE & LEGAL